 Actelis Selected by the City of Eugene for Traffic Modernization Project

+Oregon’s second largest city deploys Actelis’ hybrid fiber-copper networking solutions to enable IoT connectivity for better traffic management

-FREMONT, Calif., Feb.
-21, 2023 (GLOBE NEWSWIRE) -- Actelis Networks, Inc. ASNS ("Actelis" or the "Company") a market leader in cyber-hardened, rapid deployment networking solutions for wide area IoT applications, today announced that the City of Eugene, Oregon has selected Actelis' hybrid fiber-copper networking solutions as part of its most recent traffic modernization project.
+/EIN News/ -- FREMONT, Calif., Feb.
+21, 2023 (GLOBE NEWSWIRE) -- Actelis Networks, Inc. (NASDAQ:ASNS) (“Actelis” or the “Company”) a market leader in cyber-hardened, rapid deployment networking solutions for wide area IoT applications, today announced that the City of Eugene, Oregon has selected Actelis’ hybrid fiber-copper networking solutions as part of its most recent traffic modernization project.
 Eugene is the second largest city in the State of Oregon and home to the University of Oregon.

 The city’s Transportation Management Plan aims to triple the current rate of transit by foot, bicycles, and public transport by the year 2035.
 As an important milestone towards 2035, Eugene needs to modernize and digitize its intersections to ensure smooth vehicle traffic flow while simultaneously prioritizing signals for pedestrians and bikers – a challenge all major cities face.